MaameMozuma/Individual_Database_Project/README.md

 - This project explored entities like customers, artistes, employees, playlists, advertisements, to mention a few.

-To watch a video on the presentation, use this link: `https://youtu.be/ARhGmytc-Ho`
+To run the project, download the .sql file and run it To watch a video on the presentation, use this link: `https://youtu.be/ARhGmytc-Ho`